 and outreach was prompted by his own debilitating cluster

-He has helped several thousand cluster headache and migraine sufferers
+He has helped over 5000 cluster headache and migraine sufferers

 excessive inflammation and his own cluster headaches was made clear in